 Most of these games can be finished in a few minutes, making for a good distraction on your way home or if you are just bored.
 The following list is in no particular order.
 You can also check out our other article on some cool Google Easter Eggs you can find.

 The following are some of the best Doodle games made by Google over the years.
-You can still play all of them through the Google Doodle archive or click the links below.
-Look for the type of game you would like to play.
+You can still play all of them through the Google Doodle archive or by clicking the links below.
+So look for the type of game you would like to play.

 Doodle Champion Island Games